eyalabraham/dragon/README.md

 ## Implementation

-This repository contains all the intermediate implementation steps, and tags them for easy retrieval.
+This repository contains all the intermediate implementation steps and tags them for easy retrieval.
 Each step builds on the functionality of its predecessors and maintains backward compatibility.
 The latest release is listed first:

+- (next up) Completed emulation of SWI/SW2/SWI3 software interrupts and IRQ/FIRQ/NMI hardware interrupts.
-- (next up) Extended BASIC as used in the Tandy Coco 2 modified for the SBC with all I/O via serial on an emulation of [Grant's 6-chip 6809 computer](http://searle.x10host.com/6809/Simple6809.html)
+- Release tag 0.3 Extended BASIC as used in the Tandy Coco 2 modified for the SBC with all I/O via serial on an emulation of [Grant's 6-chip 6809 computer](http://searle.x10host.com/6809/Simple6809.html)
-- Tag 0.2 [SBUG-E 6809 Monitor](https://deramp.com/swtpc.com/MP_09/SBUG_Index.htm) program running in emulator.
+- [Release tag 0.2](https://github.com/eyalabraham/dragon/releases/tag/v0.2) [SBUG-E 6809 Monitor](https://deramp.com/swtpc.com/MP_09/SBUG_Index.htm) program running in an emulated [SWTPC computer](https://en.wikipedia.org/wiki/SWTPC).
-- [Tag 0.1](https://github.com/eyalabraham/dragon/releases/tag/v0.1) Stand alone emulation driver ```emu09.c``` with CPU assembly op-code tests for ```mem.c``` and ```cpu.c``` modules.
+- [Release tag 0.1](https://github.com/eyalabraham/dragon/releases/tag/v0.1) Stand alone emulation driver ```emu09.c``` with CPU assembly op-code tests for ```mem.c``` and ```cpu.c``` modules.
 Probably around 80% confidence in accuracy of CPU emulation code, will add tests and bug fixes in later releases.

 ### Stand alone CPU vs Dragon Computer emulation